 Enneagram tests are usually taken in classroom or workplace settings to understand the different personalities of the students or employees.
-The Enneagram for business can be extremely helpful because the needs of employees will be better understood by the management or HR of the company.
+The Enneagram for business can be extremely helpful because the needs of employees can be better understood by the management or HR of the company.

 Using Enneagram tests gives companies insight into how teams can communicate better and reduce conflict, which creates a more successful work environment.
 Businesses should understand their employees’ strengths and weaknesses to make workers feel fulfilled in their occupations.

-The Enneagram is extremely beneficial for workplace environments for several reasons.
+The Enneagram is highly beneficial for workplace environments for several reasons.
 Business owners and managers should consider using these personality tests to see why employees are stressed or motivated by different things.

 A Quick Review Of The Enneagram For Business Leaders

-Before jumping into how the Enneagram test is needed to make a better workplace, it’s important to understand how the Enneagram test works.
-This forced-choice personality test can vary from website to website, but each Enneagram is designed to test people’s personalities, fears, perspectives, worldviews, motivators, stressors, and blinders.
+Before jumping into how the Enneagram test can help improve a workplace environment, it’s essential to understand how the Enneagram test works.
+This forced-choice personality test can vary from website to website, but each Enneagram test is designed to assess people’s personalities, fears, perspectives, worldviews, motivators, stressors, and blinders.

-In the Enneagram, there are 9 different types of personalities, each having its own motivations and fears.
-When an Enneagram test is taken, people can get more insight into their actions.
-The test helps individuals gain a better sense of self while also learning why others behave in certain ways.
+In the Enneagram, there are nine different types of personalities, each having its motivations and fears.
+Using Enneagram tests can help people get more insight into their actions.
+The test helps individuals gain a better sense of self while also learning why others behave in specific ways.

-To truly understand the Enneagram test, you must also understand the symbol that the test utilizes.
-The symbol is a large circle that has a geometric shape with nine points inside of it.
-There are numbers on the outside of the circle at the end of a point ordered in a clockwise fashion from numbers 1 to 9.
+To truly understand the Enneagram test, you must also understand the test’s diagram.
+The symbol is a large circle with a geometric shape with nine points inside it.
+There are numbers outside the circle above each point ordered clockwise from numbers 9 to 1.
 These numbers represent the different personality types.

 It is also important to mention that these numbers, or personality types, are connected to 2 other numbers on the Enneagram symbol.
-The first line may symbolize the type of personality the person is trying to repress, while the line to the second number is the personality that the person is trying to become more like.
+The first line may symbolize the personality type the person is trying to repress, while the line to the second number is the personality type the person becomes more like when healthy.